-- About the publication 4

-- 2 About Eurodesk 4
+About this publication About Eurodesk 4

-- 3 What's The EU all about 5
+What's the EU all about?
+5

-- A bit of History 5
+A bit of History

-- Member States 8
+Member States

-- Map of Europe 14
+Map of Europe

-- What are EU goals and values?
-16
+What are EU goals and values?
+1

-- EU goals 16
+EU goals

-- EU values 16
+EU values

-- Sense of belonging 18
+Sense of belonging

-- Young people in Europe 20
+Young people in Europe

-- How is the EU relevant to your daily life?
-22
+How is the EU relevant to 2

+your daily life?

-- Easy travel in the EU 22
+Easy travel in the EU

-- Study, train and work anywhere in the EU 23
+Study, train and work anywhere in the EU

-- Have your consumers rights protected 24
+Have your consumers rights protected

-- Access safe digital services 25
+Access safe digital services

-- Benefit from youth rights 26
+Benefit from youth rights

-- 6 Who decides what in the EU?
-27
+Who decides what in the EU?
+3

-- Key EU institutions 28
+Key EU institutions

-- EU decision-making process 30
+EU decision-making process

-- How you can influence EU policies 35
+How you can influence EU policies

-- Want to shape the future of Europe?
-36
+Want to shape the future of Europe?
+4

-- What's your dream?
-36

-- Be the change you want to see 37
+Be the change you want to see

-- What's your circle of influence?
-39
+What's your circle of influence?

-- Start planning 40
+Start planning

-- Different forms of participation: pick your action cards!
-41
+Different forms of participation:

+pick your action cards!
-This publication will tell you how the European Union was built, what values it carries, who decides what and how all of this is relevant to your daily life.
-You will be able to grasp the opportunities Europe has to offer thanks to its various programmes and initiatives for young people.
-You will also discover concrete ways to influence the shape of Europe through civic and political participation.
-Enjoy!

-ABOUT THE PUBLICATION
+This publication

 If you are interested in finding out more about the European Union and how you can have a voice in it... then this publication is for you!

 Being a citizen of an EU country means that you are also a European citizen.
 What does this mean in practice?
 What is the European Union doing for you?

 We have been living in peace for the last 50 years, that's already a huge improvement.
 We also have the chance to travel, learn or work freely in all EU Member States, and much more as you will discover.

-ABOUT EURODESK
+This publication will tell you how the European Union was built, what values it carries, who decides what and how all of this is relevant to your daily life.
+You will be able to grasp the opportunities Europe has to offer thanks to its various programmes and initiatives for young people.
+You will also discover concrete ways to influence the shape of Europe through civic and political participation.
+Enjoy!

+Eurodesk

 Eurodesk is a European youth information network created in 1990.
+As a support organisation to Erasmus+, it makes information on learning mobility comprehensive and accessible to young people and those who work with them.

+With a network of 39 Eurodesk Centres connected to over 3000 local information providers in 37 European countries, Eurodesk raises awareness on European opportunities and encourages young people to become active citizens.

+EU and ME

-As a support organisation to Erasmus+, we make information on learning mobility comprehensive and accessible to young people and those who work with them.
-With a network of 38 Eurodesk Centres connected to over 1600 local information providers in 36 European countries, Eurodesk raises awareness on European opportunities and encourages young people to become active citizens.
-EU AND ME A lot of the content you will find in this publication comes from the EU and ME website.
-Make sure to visit it, it contains many more resources, links and activities for you.
+A lot of the content you will find in this publication comes from the "EU and ME" website.
+Make sure to visit it, it contains many more resources, links and activities for

-A BIT OF HISTORY...
+WHAT'S THE EU ALL ABOUT?

+A bit of History...